kartik-tiwariR20/neurips/README.md

 **What makes this novel:**
 1. First systematic test of the augmentation-strength → collapse relationship outside vision, across 5 structurally distinct time-series datasets
 2. Tests whether the "collapse can help" effect (Cosentino et al.) is specific to *how* you evaluate — linear probe vs. fine-tuned — not just whether collapse occurred
-3. Tests early-epoch predictability (H2) against **both** accuracy regimes, not just one — this distinction turned out to matter (see Section 5)
+3. Tests early-epoch predictability (H2) against **both** accuracy regimes, not just one — this distinction turned out to matter enormously: across all four fully-analyzed datasets, early rank significantly predicts final linear-probe accuracy but never fine-tune accuracy (see Section 5c) — a clean, replicating split most single-dataset studies would never surface

 ---